A Snapshot of Endometrial Cancer

 Trends in NCI Funding for Endometrial Cancer Research

-The National Cancer Institute's (NCI) investment2 in endometrial cancer research increased from $17.1 million in fiscal year (FY) 2008 to $19.1 million in FY 2012.
-In addition to this funding, NCI supported $8.2 million in endometrial cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in uterine cancer research was $17.8 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $8.2 million in endometrial cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Endometrial Cancer

 - What You Need To Know About™ Cancer of the Uterus

 Describes possible risks, symptoms, diagnosis, and treatment for someone recently diagnosed with uterine cancer